azjezz/keyword-impact-analyzer/README.md

 ## Output

-Results are saved in `results/` directory with one file per keyword analysis.
+Results for 10000-15000 range are saved in `results/` directory with one file per keyword analysis.